aakashsharma003/lib/README.md

 # Library - Collaborative Learning Platform

-A modern collaborative learning platform designed to enhance learning efficiency and foster community-driven knowledge sharing.
-Library integrates YouTube content to provide contextually filtered insights, real-time doubt resolution, and quick revision tools, creating a focused and productive environment for learners.
+A platform built to make learning easy and collaborative.
+With Library, users get filtered YouTube content for better understanding, real-time doubt-solving, and quick revision tools—all in one place.

-The major Enhancement that I want in this project is that it works (RAG)Retrieval Augmented generation.
+## Key Upgrade
+ - Will try to implement RAG (Retrieval Augmented Generation) to provide smart and context-aware learning assistance

 ---